 Course Outline

-The origins of the RISC-V architecture are explored, including its modular design principles that encompass base architectures and various extensions.
-The RISC-V Instruction Set Architecture (ISA) is detailed, covering registers and the instruction set, as well as features aligned with contemporary software concepts.
-An overview of RISC-V implementations for government applications is also provided.
+The origins of RISC-V architecture.
+The modular nature of the architecture, including base architectures and extensions.
+Overview of the RISC-V Instruction Set Architecture (ISA), covering registers and instruction sets.
+Features that align with modern software concepts.
+An overview of various RISC-V implementations for government applications.

 Exercises: